xmigrate/xforecast-docs/docs/source/design_overview.rst

         :align: center
         :alt: python Logo

-Forecaster is an always-running application written Python.
-It reads the configurations such as the datastore url, metric name, training data hrs etc. from the config file.
-This config can be loaded as a configmap.
+Forecaster is an always-running asynchronous application written in Python.
+It reads the configurations such as the datastore url, metric name, hours of training data etc. from the config file.
 Once the training is completed, it will start predicting the data points for x period in every y mins.
 Here x and y are loaded from the configuration. the predicted data points will be written back to the datastore.